avimehenwal/fan-gallery/content/anime/goblinslayer.md

 * dreadful, they got right into the trap
 * once the poison dissapates, they wil come crashing throught the door.
 I need help to hold them off.
 * Brought back by the miracle of ressurection

+> Goblins arent bright creatures
+>
+> But  they arent completely fools either.

 * There is nothing quiet like the joy of sharing a meal with your companions
 * Short sword, leather armor with a schield
 * How the mirror is attached, it refuses to budge